WallarooLabs/wally/doc/README.md

 Here you'll find a variety of sources for getting started working on the Buffy project.

-The first thing you should do is read [Buffy for Engineers](buffy-for-engineers.asciidoc) , to get a sense for the problems we're trying to solve and our general strategies for solving them.
+The first thing you should do is read [Buffy for Engineers](buffy-for-engineers.asciidoc), to get a sense for the problems we're trying to solve and our general strategies for solving them.

 ## Buffy Theory